-A camping progress chart that shows the record of units from July throughout the year will look mighty impressive and spur promotion at the district meeting and the round-table meetings in September.
+A camping progress chart that shows the record of units throughout the year will look mighty impressive and spur promotion at the district meeting and the roundtable meetings in the fall and winter.
 The progress chart also reveals the lack of camping in unit programs.
 The progress chart serves as an early warning signal if help is needed in units.

-In the spring, the COPC should lay the groundwork for effective promotion of camping for the program year beginning in the fall.
+In the spring, the OPC should lay the groundwork for effective promotion of camping for the program year beginning in the fall.
 At the spring planning meeting, the committee should:

 - · Review basic camping policy. - Take stock.
-What is the camping and outdoor record by council, by districts, year-round; summer; by percentage and number of packs, troops, and crews; by percentage and number of youth members?
+What is the camping and outdoor record by council, by districts, year-round; summer; by percentage and number of packs, troops, teams, ships, and crews; by percentage and number of youth members?
 What new units and organizations are using the facilities? - Check up on the facilities of the camp as related to use, year-round and summer.
 This information is necessary in setting future objectives and making long-range plans. - Distribute the Order of the Arrow camp promotion packet to units along with specific council camp promotion and registration information. - Check up on financial operations of the camps.
 Evaluate the expenditures for staff against the needs for mature qualified staff.
-Consider the scholarship proposal noted on page 39.
+Consider the scholarship proposal noted on pages 14 and 39.